-During 2022, the Board was composed of four directors, three of whom are independent directors.
+During 2024, the Board was composed of four directors, three of whom are independent directors.
 The Board is responsible for determining whether or not each director is independent within the meaning of such term set forth in NI 58-101.
 In applying this definition, the Board considers all relationships of the directors with the Corporation, including business, family and other relationships.
 As the Chairman and Chief Executive Officer of the Corporation, Patrick A. Blott is a member of management and not considered to be independent.
 Mr. Blott is considered an "insider" and a "related" director.
 As Mr. Blott is the Chairman, the Corporation does not have an independent Chairman.
-Leadership for the independent directors is supported by the Audit Committee chairman, who meets with the independent directors at least quarterly.